 A lot of MDF regret is really a product-selection problem.

-Plywood is usually the better choice when the job needs better stiffness, better screw behavior, or more abuse tolerance.
-It is not as smooth out of the gate for painted finishes, but it is often the safer buy when spans get longer or the environment gets rougher.
+Plywood is the better choice when the job needs more stiffness, better screw holding, or more abuse tolerance.
+It is not as smooth out of the gate for painted finishes, but it is often the safer buy once spans get longer or the room gets rougher.

 The Detail People Miss

-The expensive mistake is buying the wrong thickness or wrong grade, cutting the whole project, finishing it, installing it, and then finding out that the shelf flexes, the edge swells, or the cabinet side softens where daily moisture keeps reaching it.
+The sheet price is never the expensive mistake.
+The expensive one is buying the wrong thickness or grade, cutting the whole project, sealing it, painting it, hanging it, and only then watching the shelf bow or the edge swell where daily moisture keeps reaching it.
+By that point the cheap sheet has cost you a weekend and a redo.

 - Define the exposure: dry, humid, splash-prone, or wet-risk.